PRIVACY IN COMPUTATION

 A common analogy to understand homomorphic encryption is the "secure glovebox."
 Imagine you own a valuable jewel (your data) that you want a jeweler (a third-party service) to work on, but you don't want them to see or touch it directly.

 This analogy highlights how operations can be performed without exposing the underlying sensitive item.
-The development of robust security measures is also a key concern in areas like serverless architectures, which aim to streamline application deployment without compromising safety.

 The ability to compute on encrypted data has profound implications for data privacy and security in various fields: